-\paragraph{Unbiased few-shot performance estimation.} Few-shot learning performance estimates on the \dev{} benchmarks may be biased; in the sense that along the progress of this work, design decision were made based on the performance obtained on these benchmarks.
+\paragraph{Unbiased few-shot performance estimation.} Few-shot learning performance estimates on the \dev{} benchmarks may be biased, in the sense that over the course of this project, design decisions were made based on the performance obtained on these benchmarks.
 We note that this is the case for prior work which also make use of these benchmarks to validate and ablate their own design decisions.
 To account for this bias and provide unbiased few-shot learning performance estimates, we report performance on a remaining set of 11 benchmarks.
-Among those, some spans the same open-ended image and video tasks as our \dev{} benchmarks (captioning and video question answering).
+Among those, some span the same open-ended image and video tasks as our \dev{} benchmarks (captioning and visual question-answering).
 But we also look at more specific benchmarks in order to explore less explored capabilities.
-This notably includes: TextVQA~\citep{singh2019towards} that specifically assesses OCR capability through question answering, VisDial~\citep{das2017visual} which is the only visual dialogue benchmark, HatefulMemes~\citep{kiela2020hateful} which is the only vision and text classification benchmark, NextQA~\citep{xiao2021next} which specially focuses on causality and temporal relation, STAR~\citep{wu2021star} which is the only multiple-choice question answering task and finally RareAct~\citep{miech20rareact}, the only benchmark measuring compositionality in action recognition.
-We emphasize that \emph{we do not proceed to any validation of design decisions} on these benchmarks and use them solely to estimate unbiased few-shot learning performance after Flamingo training is done.
+These notably include: TextVQA~\citep{singh2019towards} which specifically assesses OCR capabilities through question-answering; VisDial~\citep{das2017visual}, a visual dialogue benchmark; HatefulMemes~\citep{kiela2020hateful} a vision and text classification benchmark; NextQA~\citep{xiao2021next} which specially focuses on causality and temporal relation; STAR~\citep{wu2021star}, a multiple-choice question answering task; and RareAct~\citep{miech20rareact}, a benchmark measuring compositionality in action recognition.
+We emphasize that \emph{we do not validate any design decisions} on these benchmarks and use them solely to estimate unbiased few-shot learning performance after Flamingo training is done.